AlibabaCloudDocs/hcs_sgw/intl.en-US/User Guide (On-Premises)/File Gateway/Deploy an on-premises console for a file gateway.md

 2. Select the region where you want to create a file gateway.

-3. On the Gateway Clusters page, select the target gateway cluster, and then click **Create**.
+3. In the left-side navigation pane, click Gateways.
+On the Current Gateway Cluster page, select the gateway cluster, and then click **Create**.

     If you have not created a gateway cluster, click **Create Gateway Cluster** on the Overview page to create a gateway cluster.